Slappps/Capstone-BCBS-Project/README.md

-**Care Signals work requirement part one, Create a proof of concept with the following propertes:**<br>
+**Care Signals work requirement part one-three, Create a proof of concept with the following propertes:**<br>

 **Milestone1:** Working Broadcast POC - broadcast messages to all test members ("flu shot campaign") AND LLM generated samples pertinent to member segmentations.
 Complete data mapping for both broad outreach segments and individual needs.
 Basic routing infrastructure in place.<br>